-STATEMENT BY AMBASSADOR BONNIE JENKINS, UNDER SECRETARY OF STATE FOR ARMS CONTROL AND INTERNATIONAL SECURITY, AT THE FIFTH SPECIAL SESSION OF THE CONFERENCE OF THE STATES PARTIES TO REVIEW THE OPERATION OF THE CHEMICAL WEAPONS CONVENTION
+STATEMENT BY H.E.
+AMBASSADOR BONNIE JENKINS UNDER SECRETARY OF STATE FOR ARMS CONTROL AND INTERNATIONAL SECURITY OF THE UNITED STATES OF AMERICA AT THE FIFTH SPECIAL SESSION OF THE CONFERENCE OF THE STATES PARTIES TO REVIEW THE OPERATION OF THE CHEMICAL WEAPONS CONVENTION

-Mr. Chairperson, Mr. Director-General, Distinguished Ambassadors and Delegates,
+Mr Chairperson, Director-General, Distinguished ambassadors and delegates,

-It is an honor to join you today as part of the Fifth Review Conference of the Chemical Weapons Convention (CWC) to evaluate the implementation of the Convention, take stock of the significant achievements of the last five years, and establish priorities for years to come.
-We are proud of the work that States Parties and the Technical Secretariat (TS) implemented over the last five years - even in the face of an unprecedented pandemic - to further strengthen the Organization for the Prohibition of Chemical Weapons (OPCW) and uphold the international norm against the use of chemical weapons.
-This Organization has proven, time and again, its ability to adapt, respond, and remain relevant even as the world around us changes in unexpected ways.
-This responsiveness would not be possible without the dedicated, professional, and impartial work of the Organization's staff, as well as the political will of States Parties to act when necessary.
+It is an honour to join you today as part of the Fifth Special Session of the Conference of the States Parties to Review the Operation of the Chemical Weapons Convention (Fifth Review Conference) to evaluate the implementation of the Chemical Weapons Convention ('the Convention'), take stock of the significant achievements of the last five years, and establish priorities for years to come.
+We are proud of the work that States Parties and the Technical Secretariat (the Secretariat) implemented over the last five years-even in the face of an unprecedented pandemic-to further strengthen the Organisation for the Prohibition of Chemical Weapons (OPCW) and uphold the international norm against the use of chemical weapons.
+This Organisation has proven, time and again, its ability to adapt, respond, and remain relevant even as the world around us changes in unexpected ways.
+This responsiveness would not be possible without the dedicated, professional, and impartial work of the Organisation's staff, as well as the political will of States Parties to act when necessary.
 As we look ahead to the next five years, we must continue to remain vigilant against evolving chemical weapons threats.

-The work of the Open-Ended Working Group, under the able leadership of Ambassador Lauri Kuusing of Estonia, has demonstrated that there is broad support across the international community on a number of future priorities for the Organization.
+The work of the Open-Ended Working Group, under the able leadership of H.E.
+Ambassador Lauri Kuusing of Estonia, has demonstrated that there is broad support across the international community on a number of future priorities for the Organisation.
 States Parties want to enhance international cooperation and assistance while also improving the efficiency of the verification regime.
 They also want to give the Technical Secretariat the tools it needs to address evolving threats.
-Those threats include small-scale, targeted chemical weapons use, chemical weapons use by non-state actors, and threats emanating from advances in science and technology.
+Those threats include small-scale, targeted chemical weapons use, chemical weapons use by non-State actors, and threats emanating from advances in science and technology.
 There is also broad support among States Parties that the OPCW should improve its operations; outreach; and diversity and inclusion, including geographic considerations.

 The United States also understands the reality that a few countries here would prefer to ignore the past five years of work because it does not align with their political narratives.
-While the

-United States will make a good-faith effort to reach consensus on an outcome document, we cannot undermine or ignore the actions taken by this organization over the past five years, and we will not be deterred from continuing work at the OPCW to hold those who use CW accountable.
+While the United States will make a good-faith effort to reach consensus on an outcome document, we cannot undermine or ignore the actions taken by this Organisation over the past five years, and we will not be deterred from continuing work at the OPCW to hold those who use chemical weapons accountable.

 The OPCW is a cornerstone of international security, and we must continue to ensure it remains agile and fit for purpose.
-To that end, over the next five years, the United States plans to spend more than 80 million USD working with international partners to enhance chemical security and prevent, detect, and counter chemical threats worldwide.
-The United States looks forward to working collaboratively for ways, consistent with the mandate provided by the Convention, to give this Organization the tools it needs to deter and respond to chemical weapons use into the future.
+To that end, over the next five years, the United States plans to spend more than USD 80 million working with international partners to enhance chemical security and prevent, detect, and counter chemical threats worldwide.
+The United States looks forward to working collaboratively for ways, consistent with the mandate provided by the Convention, to give this Organisation the tools it needs to deter and respond to chemical weapons use into the future.